andyeske/FOFA/README.md

 # Fuel-Optimal Fleet Assignment in the Brazilian Domestic Air Transportation System

-In this repository, we provide an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model, and detail its implementation on the domestic Brazilian air transportation system as a case study.
+This repository provides an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model, and details its implementation on the domestic Brazilian air transportation system.

 ## Fuel-Optimal Fleet Assignment (FOFA) Model